zachleat/filter-container/README.md

 - `filter-KEY_NAME--hide` CSS is now added automatically via the component—works alongside manually added CSS for proper progressive enhancement.
 - New setting `filter-match-mode` to control if string compares should match the whole string (`strict`, default) or substrings (`contains`).
 - Filters can be excluded from URL manipulation by setting `leave-url-alone-[filter name]` on `<filter-container>`
+- New feature "filter groups" which allows hiding elements (e.g. labels) when all items of the same group are hidden.

 ### v3.0.4